 Under the PRC Mineral Resources Law, all mineral resources in the PRC are owned by the state.
 As a gold mining company, we are required to obtain certain government licences and permits, among which mining licences are crucial for our mining operations.
 Mining licences are limited to a specific geographic area and a certain time period.
 The validity of a mining licence is determined according to the scale of the mine.
-During the Track Record Period and up to the Latest Practicable Date, we held valid mining licences for our Songjiagou Open-Pit Mine and our Songjiagou Underground Mine, both of which will expire in 2031.
+As at the Latest Practicable Date, we held valid mining licences for our Songjiagou Open-Pit Mine and our Songjiagou Underground Mine, both of which will expire in 2031.
 We plan to apply to the appropriate authorities for a renewal when such licence expires.